oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/american-samoa.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Joseph R. BIDEN Jr. (since 20 January 2021)
+- `國家元首`: President Joseph R. BIDEN Jr. (since 20 January 2021)
-- `head of government`: Governor Lemanu Peleti MAUGA (since 3 January 2021)
+- `政府首腦`: Governor Lemanu Peleti MAUGA (since 3 January 2021)
-- `cabinet`: Cabinet consists of 12 department directors appointed by the governor with the consent of the Legislature or Fono
+- `内閣`: Cabinet consists of 12 department directors appointed by the governor with the consent of the Legislature or Fono
-- `elections/appointments`: president and vice president indirectly elected on the same ballot by an Electoral College of 'electors' chosen from each state to serve a 4-year term (eligible for a second term); under the US Constitution, residents of unincorporated territories, such as American Samoa, do not vote in elections for US president and vice president; however, they may vote in Democratic and Republican presidential primary elections; governor and lieutenant governor directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 3 November 2020 (next to be held in November 2024)
+- `選舉/任命`: president and vice president indirectly elected on the same ballot by an Electoral College of 'electors' chosen from each state to serve a 4-year term (eligible for a second term); under the US Constitution, residents of unincorporated territories, such as American Samoa, do not vote in elections for US president and vice president; however, they may vote in Democratic and Republican presidential primary elections; governor and lieutenant governor directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 3 November 2020 (next to be held in November 2024)
-- `election results`: Lemanu Peleti MAUGA elected governor in first round; percent of vote - Lemanu Peleti MAUGA (independent) 60.3%, Gaoteote Palaie TOFAU (independent) 21.9%, I'aulualo Fa'afetai TALIA (independent) 12.3%
+- `選舉結果`: Lemanu Peleti MAUGA elected governor in first round; percent of vote - Lemanu Peleti MAUGA (independent) 60.3%, Gaoteote Palaie TOFAU (independent) 21.9%, I'aulualo Fa'afetai TALIA (independent) 12.3%

 ### 立法部門
-- `description`: bicameral Legislature or the American Samoa Fono consists of:Senate (18 seats; members indirectly selected by regional governing councils to serve 4-year terms)House of Representatives (21 seats; 20 members in single- and multi-seat constituencies directly elected by simple majority popular vote and 1 decided by public meeting on Swains Island; members serve 2-year terms)
+- `描述`: bicameral Legislature or the American Samoa Fono consists of:Senate (18 seats; members indirectly selected by regional governing councils to serve 4-year terms)House of Representatives (21 seats; 20 members in single- and multi-seat constituencies directly elected by simple majority popular vote and 1 decided by public meeting on Swains Island; members serve 2-year terms)
-- `elections`: Senate - last held on 8 November 2022 (next to be held in November 2024)House of Representatives - last held on 8 November 2022 (next to be held on 5 November 2024)
+- `選舉`: Senate - last held on 8 November 2022 (next to be held in November 2024)House of Representatives - last held on 8 November 2022 (next to be held on 5 November 2024)
-- `election results`: Senate - percent of vote by party - NA; seats by party - independent 18; composition - men 17, women 1; percentage women 5.6%  House of Representatives - percent of vote by party - NA; seats by party - NA; composition - men 20, women 1; percentage women 4.8%; total Legislature percentage women 5.1%
+- `選舉結果`: Senate - percent of vote by party - NA; seats by party - independent 18; composition - men 17, women 1; percentage women 5.6%  House of Representatives - percent of vote by party - NA; seats by party - NA; composition - men 20, women 1; percentage women 4.8%; total Legislature percentage women 5.1%
 **note**: American Samoa elects 1 member by simple majority popular vote to serve a 2-year term as a delegate to the US House of Representatives; the delegate can vote when serving on a committee and when the House meets as the Committee of the Whole House, but not when legislation is submitted for a “full floor” House vote

 ### 司法部門
-- `highest court(s)`: High Court of American Samoa (consists of the chief justice, associate chief justice, and 6 Samoan associate judges and organized into trial, family, drug, and appellate divisions); note - American Samoa has no US federal courts
+- `最高法院`: High Court of American Samoa (consists of the chief justice, associate chief justice, and 6 Samoan associate judges and organized into trial, family, drug, and appellate divisions); note - American Samoa has no US federal courts
-- `judge selection and term of office`: chief justice and associate chief justice appointed by the US Secretary of the Interior to serve for life; Samoan associate judges appointed by the governor to serve for life
+- `法官遴選和任期`: chief justice and associate chief justice appointed by the US Secretary of the Interior to serve for life; Samoan associate judges appointed by the governor to serve for life
-- `subordinate courts`: district and village courts
+- `下級法院`: district and village courts

 ### 政黨
 Democratic PartyRepublican Party